 Yes.
-Pumpkin is loaded with vitamin A to help strengthen your baby’s eyesight, growth, and immune system.
+Pumpkin is loaded with vitamin A to help strengthen baby’s eyesight, growth, and immune system.
 Depending on the variety, pumpkin also contains other essential nutrients like vitamin E, vitamin B6, folate, and fiber, vitamin C, iron, potassium, and more.1

 When buying containers of processed pumpkin, look for a BPA-free label.
-BPA is used to line the interior of food containers and plastic bottles, and studies show that frequent exposure can disrupt your baby’s bodily functions.5 6 Increasingly, companies are moving toward “BPA-free” food packaging, however, similar chemicals called BPS and BPF are also used to line containers.
+BPA is used to line the interior of food containers and plastic bottles, and studies show that frequent exposure can disrupt baby’s bodily functions.5 6 Increasingly, companies are moving toward “BPA-free” food packaging, however, similar chemicals called BPS and BPF are also used to line containers.
 While they are also considered to disrupt the endocrine system in our bodies, there is no legislation requiring the labeling of these chemicals on food products.7 8